Two dead in Virginia Tech University shooting

 Since taking office in January 2009, President Barack Obama has shied away from stiffer gun laws despite demands for it by members of his largely liberal base.

-(Additional reporting by Andy Sullivan, Thomas Ferraro, Tim Reid and Emily Stephenson; writing by Matt Spetalnick; Editing by Xavier Briand)
+(Additional reporting by Andy Sullivan, Thomas Ferraro, Tim Reid, Emily Stephenson and Deborah Zabarenko; writing by Matt Spetalnick; Editing by Xavier Briand and Peter Cooney)